Cape Verde is a small group of islands in the North Atlantic Ocean, 480 kilometers (300 miles) west of Senegal.

 Repeated droughts during the second half of the 20th century caused significant hardship and prompted heavy emigration to Portugal and the United States of America.
 As a result, Cape Verde’s expatriate population is greater than its domestic one.
 Most Cape Verdeans have both African and Portuguese ancestry.

 Cape Verdean music

-Another popular style is coladeira, an upbeat rhythm, more suitable for partying.
+Coladeira – An upbeat rhythm, suitable for partying and dancing.
 A good example of a coladeira artist is Fantcha, a protege of Cesaria Evora.